|This is actually a dine in restaurant in the strip mall with two tiny tables for diners and minimal cooking space for the cook.|

 Last night, after dinner, we had no signal.
-Luckily, after dinner we watch a few shows to keep us entertained throughout the evening.
-Neither of us have ever enjoyed reading in the evening before going to bed.
-Once we retire for the the night, reading a book on the Kindle app on our phones helps lull us to sleep.
+Luckily, after dinner, we watch a few shows to keep us entertained throughout the evening.
+Neither of us has ever enjoyed reading in the evening before going to bed.
+Once we retire for the night, reading a book on the Kindle app on our phones helps lull us to sleep.

-Often, if we awake during the night, unable to fall back to sleep we may read a little more, once again able to fall back to asleep.
+Often, if we awake during the night, unable to fall back to sleep, we may read a little more, once again able to fall back to sleep.
 Some mornings I awaken with the phone still in my hand or under my pillow.
 Oh, I know about radiation from the phone.
-Perhaps without service, our phones emit less of signal…who knows?
+Perhaps without service, our phones emit less of a signal.
+Who knows?

 |Savusavu’s version of a strip mall.|

 One can only be cautious about so many things in life, leaving the rest to chance and good fortune.
 We only use the phone for short local calls, reducing the time the phone is spent next to our heads.

 With no lamps or lighting other than the bright overhead light in the bedroom, reading a hardcover book is out of the question.
 Also, we’ve never had an interest in hauling physical books with us.
 Often we speak to other travelers our age who still prefer a paper book in hand.
 We get this.
 But, this lifestyle dictates that we read on our phones which I was doing long before leaving for our travels, many moons ago.